-- Cotype.
-A term, not recognized by the ICZN, formerly used for either syntype or paratype, but which should not now be used in zoological nomenclature. - Coxa (pl. coxae; adj. coxal).
+- Conspecific.
+Belonging to the same species. - Copulatory opening.
+Opening(s) in the epigyne through which the embolus (in entelegynes) or male palpal organs (in haplogynes) are introduced. - Coriaceous.
+Leathery, tough. - Coxa (pl. coxae; adj. coxal).
 The segment of leg nearest the body.
 In the palp, this segment is modified to form the maxilla. - Cribellate.
-Possesing a cribellum and calamistrum. - Cribellum.
+Possessing a cribellum and calamistrum. - Cribellum.
 A sieve-like spinning organ in the form of a transverse plate, just in front of the spinnerets in some (cribellate) spiders. - Cuticle.
-The non-cellular part of the integument (q.v.), secreted by the epidermis, with a complex composition but always including chitin and protein. - Cymbium (pl. cymbia; adj. cymbial).
-The broadened, hollowed-out tarsus of the male palp to which the palpal bulb is attached. - Desmitracheate.
-The structure of the median tracheal tubes in which two bundles of narrow tracheae pass through the pedicel from abdomen to cephalothorax. (cf. Haplotracheate) - Diaxial.
+The non-cellular part of the integument secreted by the epidermis, with a complex composition but always including chitin and protein. - Cymbium (pl. cymbia; adj. cymbial).
+The broadened, hollowed-out tarsus of the male palp to which the palpal bulb is attached. - Diaxial.
 Of chelicerae, vertically oriented and with the fangs opposing each other.
 All British spiders apart from Atypus affinis have this feature. (cf. Paraxial). - Dimorphism.
-The presence of one or more morphological differences that divide a species into two groups.
+The presence of one or more morphological (or colour) differences that divide a species into two groups.
 Many examples come from differences between the sexes (sexual dimorphism) but others represent different forms within one sex (e.g. Oedothorax gibbosus/tuberosus males). - Distal.
-Pertaining to or situated at the outer end: that part of a limb/limb segment/appendage which is the farthest away from the body or its attachment. (cf. Proximal).

-Diverticulum (pl. diverticula).
+Pertaining to or situated at the outer end; that part of a limb/limb segment/appendage which is the farthest away from the body or its attachment. (cf. Proximal). - Diverticulum (pl. diverticula).
 1. A pouch-like protrusion or sac branching off from a hollow organ.
 2. A blind tube branching from a tube or cavity.